oracle-livelabs/apex/ai-interactive-report-lab/lab-7-enable-dictation-support/lab-7-enable-dictation-support.md

 ## Introduction

 This lab enables dictation so users can interact with AI Interactive Reports using their voice.
 Oracle APEX uses the Web Speech API to convert speech into text directly in the browser.
 Once enabled, a microphone icon appears in the search bar and the Chat Assistant, allowing hands-free interaction with the AI features you configured in previous labs.
-Speech is processed by the end user's browser and may be sent to third-party servers depending on the browser implementation, which is why dictation is disabled by default.
+Speech is processed by the end user's browser and may be sent to third-party servers depending on the browser implementation.
+For this reason, dictation is disabled by default.

 Estimated Lab Time: 5 minutes